ahmohbati/SecOn/ProductionDeployment.md

 </li></ul></li><li>When installation completes, reboot into your new installation and login with the credentials you specified during installation.<br>
 </li><li>If you’re running a VM, now would be a good time to snapshot it so you can revert later if you need to.<br>
 </li><li>Verify that you have Internet connectivity.
 If necessary, configure your [proxy](Proxy) settings</a>.<br>
-</li><li>If you installed from the Security Onion Live 12.04 Distribution ISO, run `sudo soup`, reboot if prompted, and then skip to the "Setup wizard" step below.<br>
+</li><li>If you installed from the Security Onion 14.04 ISO image, run `sudo soup`, reboot if prompted, and then skip to the "Setup wizard" step below.<br>
 </li><li>If your machine is running a 32 bit version of Ubuntu and you have more than 4GB of RAM, <a href='https://help.ubuntu.com/community/EnablingPAE'>install the PAE kernel</a>.<br>
 </li><li>Install all Ubuntu updates and reboot.<br>
 </li><li>Log back in (over “ssh -X” if remote) and configure MySQL not to prompt for root password:<br>